-The rapid journey of Jonathan Harker, protagonist of Dracula, east “among the traditions of Turkish rule” is a spoil of Modernity’s conquest of distance rather than time and space.
+The rapid journey of Jonathan Harker, protagonist of Dracula, east “among the traditions of Turkish rule” spoils Modernity’s conquest of distance rather than time and space.
 There is, between the two, literally a world of difference.
 He journeys to another epoch, a qualitatively different time and place.
-The time that makes an epoch is a growth, a culture; far richer than the abstraction of the physicists.
+The time that makes an epoch grow as a culture is far richer than the abstraction of the physicists.

 Harker enters a world where natural events have purpose.
 Evil waxes and wanes with changes of the sun and tides.
 Biotic rhythms have sacramental potency.
 Actions have final purpose.
 Thus Dracula contains no accidents.
-The vampire hunt arises from a culture of friendships.
-Thus its narrative is a written account of these things which grew together and is properly called an ecology.
+The vampire hunt arises from a culture of friendships; thus its narrative is a written account of these things that grew together and is properly called an ecology.

-The friendship of Lucy and Mina binds the Harkers to the friends of John Seward and is the keystone relationship of the novel.
+The friendship of Lucy and Mina binds the Harker family to the friends of John Seward and is the keystone relationship of the novel.
 Love, including friendship, grows out of the particulars.
 Dracula’s machinations are general; that is, they follow from general or rather generative principles.
 He seeks to enter England through a solicitor, taking the place as of the more senior, gouty Mr. Harker.

 Harker’s utility to Dracula is categorical.
-He is a solicitor licensed to handle the business transaction and he is a man and thus appetizing to the female vampires.
+He is a solicitor licensed to handle the business transaction and, as a man, is appetizing to female vampires.
 The danger he poses is particular.
-His journal provides richest source of information about Count Dracula is provided to the reader.
+It is through his journal that the richest source of information about Count Dracula is provided to the reader.

 Dracula’s predation of Lucy is opportunistic.
 He is drawn to the grave of the suicide, a spot Lucy enjoys for its beautiful view.
 The meeting of Dracula and Lucy at such a crossroads is fitting, for the vampire hunts at the intersection of beauty and ugliness.
-The Vampiric analogue to love is consumptive in nature:
+Vampiric love is consumptive in nature:

 Vampiric Love is not mere lust.
 It has a malevolent awareness of Love’s spiritual dimensions.